 Using certain other drugs together with rosuvastatin can increase your risk of serious muscle problems.
 It is very important to tell your doctor about all medicines you use, and those you start or stop using during your treatment with rosuvastatin, especially:

 This list is not complete.
-Other drugs may interact with rosuvastatin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect rosuvastatin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.